nushackers/nushackers-site/README.md

 ## Updating data

-First, because jekyll is written in the hipster language ruby, it also uses <a href="http://en.wikipedia.org/wiki/YAML">yaml</a> as the markup for data.
+First, since jekyll is written in the hipster language ruby, it also uses <a href="http://en.wikipedia.org/wiki/YAML">yaml</a> as the markup for data.
 It's really simple (and non-mainstream), so just read about it first.

 With some knowledge of yaml, you can take a look at the `_data` folder - it contains the data for displaying the Friday hacks in the index page, coreteam memebers in the `/about` page and coreteam alumni in the `/alumni` page.
 More details below: